x70b1/check_routeros-upgrade/README.md

 * WARNING: RouterOS is upgradable to 6.39.2 (6 average fixes)
 * CRITICAL: RouterOS is upgradable to 6.38.7 (2 important fixes, 75 average fixes)

+## Installation

+This script is available as sensu-plugin in `sensu-plugins-routeros`.

 ## Configuration

 * sh **check_routeros-upgrade.sh** *snmp* *HOST* [*PORT*] [*COMMUNITY*] [*RELEASE-TREE*]